 Ensure that you set the TCP and UDP kernel parameters by following the procedure described in the Verifying UDP and TCP Kernel Parameters section.

-- If the current value for any parameter is higher than the value listed in this table, then do not change the value of that parameter. - The following kernel parameters are obsolete on HP-UX 11.31.
-You do not specify values for these parameters:
+Note: If the current value for any parameter is greater than the value listed in this table, then the fixup script does not change the value of that parameter.